 (Student fashion show–from College of Fashion and Design at DHU)

-To enhance students’ global awareness and facilitate international exchange, we are very pleased to have three special guests from the Donghua University (DHU) to answer questions proposed by FASH455 students regarding the fashion education in China.
+To enhance students’ global awareness and facilitate cross-cultural exchange, we are very pleased to have several special guests from the Donghua University (DHU) to answer questions proposed by FASH455 students regarding the fashion education in China.
 Donghua University (DHU), located in downtown Shanghai and formerly known as the China Textile University, has one of the oldest and most prestigious fashion programs in China.

-- Caixia Chen: a PhD student in the College of Fashion and Design at DHU.
+- Caixia Chen: a Ph.D. student at the College of Fashion and Design at DHU.
 Caixia received her B.S. in fashion design and engineering from DHU as well.
 Her research interests include fashion marketing and fashion supply chain management.

-- Zongyu Xiong: a M.S. student in the College of Fashion and Design at DHU.
+- Zongyu Xiong: an M.S. student in the College of Fashion and Design at DHU.
 Her research interests include cost management in the fashion supply chain.

 - Jingjing Wang: a freshman majoring in Fashion Design and Engineering in the College of fashion and design at DHU.